-"Why?
+[&]quot;Why?
 Because everyone who lives here is rich and doesn't have the concerns of normal people?"

-"Kind of, yeah.
+[&]quot;Kind of, yeah.
 People just don't care here.
 Everyone is laid back and just does their own thing.
 That's why it's so nice to vacation here: you can feel like that for a little bit."

-She was right.
-Something about Newport made it easy to forget we were in a pandemic.
-There was no tape signaling six feet on the sidewalks, no doors littered with signs to wear a mask, and honestly very few masks in sight at all.
-It was as if COVID never touched Newport, and I loved it.
-I was so tired of seeing reminders of our new normal everywhere I turned, but here, there was none.
 Because most of our activities were outside, I also only had to wear a mask walking between destinations.
 On the beach and on our patio, the two most frequently visited spots of this vacation, I could be socially distanced and breathe freely.

 We spent four days in Newport and drove back to Sacramento on December 27.
 I flew home on December 30.
-A COVID scare at the Dallas-Fort Worth Air Traffic Control Center led to a five-hour-long airport shutdown, which led to me missing my connecting flight.
+A COVID-19 scare at the Dallas Fort Worth Air Traffic Control center created a five-hour long airport shutdown, which led to me missing my connecting flight.
 I called my sister, sobbing in the airport terminal after the gate agent said there was nothing she could do to help me.
-My sister spent 20 minutes on hold with the airline, trying to get some information while I panicked about how I was going to get back home.
+My sister spent 20 minutes on hold with the airline trying to get some information while I panicked about how I was going to get back to Ohio.

 As with any retelling, I did make it back home to Ohio the next day, safe and sound.
 The trip with my sister made me realize how valuable our connection is.
-When we were younger, we were never close, and my Christmas hatred seemed to further our divide.
+When we were younger, we were never that close, and my Christmas hatred seemed to further our divide.
 Now that we've both grown up and moved out of our parents' house, we're getting closer again.
 She is my first contact for all things college related, and I get to hear all about her latest life drama.
 I'm glad I was able to see my sister over Christmas because it made me realize that she's a different person than I knew her as, and so am I. We can finally spend Christmas together without the conflict, which is all either of us really ever wanted.